 Learning to drive safely is a lifelong process

 ‘When do drivers start to learn to drive?’ is a question often posed when talking about road safety.
-Usually the response of 17 is given and a puzzled look appears when told that in fact it is five or six years when people start learning to drive safely.
+Usually the response of 17 is given and a puzzled look appears when told that, in fact, it is at the age of five or six years when people start learning to drive safely.

-The reason is that while driving is a skill, more importantly it is a learned behavior and that means children start to pick up signals from the behavior of a driver in these early years – long before they can legally drive themselves.
+The reason is that, while driving is a skill, more importantly it is a learned behaviour and that means children start to pick up signals from the behaviour of a driver in these early years – long before they can legally drive themselves.